Yahikho/fuel-storage/README.md

 ### To clone this repo
 - Configure AWS CLI with an ADMIN user, this user must have permissions to create buckets and and user in AWS (IM).
 > Important, is not recommend use the root user in a external application AWS.
-- Configure environment variables in ``.env`` file.
-> Important, this app use JWT, so you will should assign secret key.
 - Clone this repo
 ```
 git clone https://github.com/Yahikho/fuel-storage.git